eth-protocol-fellows/cohort-five/projects/eods-specification.md

 ## Part 2 - Research Delegator role selection & incentivization

-Part 1 of the project opens the possibility to enshrine Delegations and allow Principal-providing delegators to be opiniated in their Agent (Validator) selection.
+Part 1 of the project opens the possibility to enshrine Delegations and allow Principal to be opinionated in the Agent (Validator) selection.

 Part 2 of this project will focus on defining actions set, or attributes for delegators.

 ### What are the minimum set of requirements for Part 2 of the Project?

-- a conceptual design on what consensus role can delegators have, and how can the Protocol can incentivise that role selection.
+- A conceptual design on what consensus role can delegators have, and how can the Protocol incentivise that role selection

+- The specification of this feature

 An eventual EIP resulting from my project will most likely have to be based on an ePBS fork.
 Interwining eODS with eg. IL and ePBS ontop of the PoS mechanism is not trivial (maybe not even ideal), so abstracting the "discrepancies surfacing" type of protocol services in the Delegator's actions set, could ease some of the design around e.g. CR gadgets.

-Possible compatible role selection for Delegators:
+*Possible* compatible role selection for Delegators as AVS providers:

 - Whistleblower